appanp/supply-chain-fundas/supply_chain_terminology.md

 - Using drones for cycle counting of inventory - how the drone maker Verity used drones for Swiss shoe maker ON - [Inventory Tracking Solution a High-Flying Success](https://www.inboundlogistics.com/articles/inventory-tracking-solution-a-high-flying-success/), July 2024.
 - [Case Study: Revolutionizing Inventory Management for a Shoe Retailer](https://www.gather.ai/case-studies/managing-inventory-shoes), gather.ai

-**Directed putaway**: A putaway process in which the WMS determines where a given receipt of goods should be stored in the distribution center.
-Directed putaway is tightly connected to the concept of “zoning” in which storage locations are grouped together, examples being “fast-movers” or “HAZMAT” products.
-With directed putaway, companies use a WMS to configure a hierarchical set of rules to identify the best location to store a receipt of inventory.
-If there is no space available in the preferred zone (e.g., fast-movers), the WMS putaway process would look for the next best available zone (e.g., medium-movers).
+**Directed Put-away**: A put-away process in which the WMS determines where a given receipt of goods should be stored in the distribution center.
+Directed put-away is tightly connected to the concept of “zoning” in which storage locations are grouped together, examples being “fast-movers” or “HAZMAT” products.
+With directed put-away, companies use a WMS to configure a hierarchical set of rules to identify the best location to store a receipt of inventory.
+If there is no space available in the preferred zone (e.g., fast-movers), the WMS put-away process would look for the next best available zone (e.g., medium-movers).
 This is a warehouse operation.
 For more info, refer to [this link](https://www.softeon.com/glossary/directed-putaway/).

 **Distributed Order Management**: The practice of overseeing the shipment of materials and finished goods from multiple distribution points or suppliers to customer locations in an effort to reduce lead times, lower the cost of transportation, and meet non-forecasted demand by providing multiple delivery options to the planner.